getredash/website/website/_kb/open-source/admin-guide/how-to-upgrade.md

 cd /opt/redash/current
 sudo bin/upgrade
 ```

+{% callout info %}
+If you're upgrading to a beta version, you need to specify the channel: `sudo bin/upgrade --channel beta`.
+{% endcallout %}

 ### Docker

 If you're using Docker to run Redash, **don't use the upgrade script**.
 Instead you need to: